Supply Chain Management Careers – Overview of Career Options

 Supply Chain Management Careers are some of the most expansive and diverse disciplines within the business world as they encompass a broad array of interconnected activities and functions which enable commercial activities, such as procurement, logistics, inventory planning, order fulfillment, and manufacturing.

-Likewise, the paths of supply chain management careers are expansive and diverse, particularly so because supply chain touches almost every industry in almost any type of company, from private to public to government to non-profit.
+Likewise, the paths of these careers are expansive and diverse, particularly so because supply chain touches almost every industry in almost any type of company, from private to public to government to non-profit.

-If you’re considering or beginning a career in supply chain management, you may find it a bit overwhelming to gain a comprehensive understanding of the different paths to choose from within supply chain management careers – and ultimately decide where to build your career.
+If you’re considering or beginning a career in supply chain management, you may find it a bit overwhelming to gain a comprehensive understanding of the different paths to choose from within this field- and ultimately decide where to build your career.

 The good news is that it’s tough to make a bad decision, as hiring is very active across the entire supply chain spectrum with some exceptions in a few industries and job disciplines.
 Supply chain offers flexibility as well.
 If you find yourself working within a company, function, industry, or job that you don’t like, with some effort you can always switch career paths.
 Know that it’s common to go through a bit of trial and error to select and optimize a career path that best suits your unique career goals and aspirations.

 I’ve put together a high-level overview of the various career paths and top supply chain management jobs.
 This may help you understand what to consider when evaluating and selecting the right supply chain career path for you – from an industry, functional, and service provider perspective.
 Too many supply chain professionals don’t really fully apply themselves to their supply chain job, which creates more and more opportunities for success for those willing to work hard at things like inventory management and other supply chain processes.
-Supply chain managers are key cogs in the wheels of our commerce!
+The supply chain management job market is robust and has more jobs than people to fill them!
+You may not even need a supply chain management degree to get a job but it sure can’t hurt!

 Industries (Shippers)